rbalestr-lab/stable-pretraining/README.md

 ### SLURM Cluster Training

-For distributed training on SLURM clusters, use the `-m` flag to enable multirun mode:
+For training on SLURM clusters, use the `-m` flag to enable multirun mode:

 ```bash
 # Use the provided SLURM template (customize partition/QOS in the file)